-Almsgiving: The act of giving to the poor, in the most ancient tradition of the Church, is an expression of penance, a witness of fraternal charity, and an expression of Lenten conversion.
-Catholics are encouraged to support generously the charitable works of the whole Church: through regular stewardship to their parish, support of charities, and their generous response to the diocesan Catholic Stewardship Appeal.
+The act of giving to the poor, in the most ancient tradition of the Church, is an expression of penance, a witness of fraternal charity, and an expression of Lenten conversion.
+Catholics are encouraged to support generously the charitable works of the whole Church: through regular stewardship to their parish and support of charities.

 Any persons who were baptized Catholic but never catechized and now wish to receive the sacrament of Confirmation, may be confirmed by a priest at the Easter Vigil (or any other time) only if written delegation is given to the priest by the diocesan bishop.
 The priest is asked to contact Bishop McKnight in writing well in advance of the Easter Vigil, providing the candidate’s full name; the date and church of baptism, and an explanation of the reason for this request.
 Bishop McKnight will gladly consider each pastoral request on an individual basis.